 This sweeping podcast covers various revolutions that have occurred around the world.
-It starts with King Charles and the English civil wars of the 17th century, and then goes on to cover the complex French and American revolutions, and more.
+It starts with King Charles and the English civil wars of the 17th century, and then goes on to cover the complex French, American, and Russian revolutions, and more.
 Mike Duncan mixes some anecdotes and interesting facts into his research and has a gentle narration style that makes for easy listening.
 If you enjoy this, then you’ll also want to seek out Duncan’s earlier podcast series, The History of Rome.

 With a focus on interesting nuggets of American history, you’ll be hard-pressed to find a more professionally produced historical podcast.
 The supremely talented Nate DiMeo weaves together soundscapes with engagingly concise narration to tell a wide range of intriguing tales from the past.
-These elegantly constructed historical snapshots are usually around 10 minutes long, sometimes longer, sometime shorter; they can be humorous or tragic, but they’re always enthralling in one of the best podcasts about history.
+These elegantly constructed historical snapshots are usually around 10 minutes long, sometimes longer, sometimes shorter; they can be humorous or tragic, but they’re always enthralling in one of the best podcasts about history.

 If you love the bizarre forgotten tales of history, then this witty, sardonic podcast series should delight you.
 Duncan Fyfe researches and writes entertaining scripts, while Alex Ashby recites them with dramatic flair.
 Each episode explores a single story, starting with U.S. president, Warren G. Harding’s famous dog and ending with a monstrous Victorian pie.
 The episodes are short, at between 10 and 15 minutes, and there aren’t enough of them.